In this webinar, you will learn:

 As our new normal of learning environments continue to evolve when we think about, you know, the analysis portion of our data.
 It’s one thing that collected and gather it and see it.
 And you know this spreadsheet here as I said, and this database over here, we have really been working even pre pandemic to find solutions to help us, technology solutions to help us with our data analysis.
 So, we’re fortunate in that we have a very skilled research and assessment team that can do a lot of this data analysis work.
 But we’re trying to work on evolving to spend less time having to process all that data and more time, using our teams and our expertise to help drive meaning and information for action.

-So, you know, the two systems that we look at heavily now is EINnalytics by L.ightspeed and Lichtgeschwindigkeitsfilter, which brings us from the technology lens, a lot of information related to our software solutions, our instructional software solutions, and our technology, and how it’s being used and integrated into the classroom.
-And we can have a lot of rich conversations with our teaching, learning, and achievement departments around how our practices happening within the learning space, ob it be digital or in person, and how are the tools that word we’re purchasing, or using in our system, amplifying.
+So, you know, the two systems that we look at heavily now is Analytics by Lightspeed and Lightspeed Filter, which brings us from the technology lens, a lot of information related to our software solutions, our instructional software solutions, and our technology, and how it’s being used and integrated into the classroom.
+And we can have a lot of rich conversations with our teaching, learning, and achievement departments around how our practices happening within the learning space, whether it be digital or in person, and how are the tools that word we’re purchasing, or using in our system, amplifying.
 And supporting the outcomes that we want to see in the teaching practices that we want to occur.

 Hoonuit is our other platform that we use as our business intelligence solution that we actually are using to consume all the rest of our data and help build meaning out of it.